darakian/darakian.github.io/_posts/2020-01-23-openssl-pki.md

 ```
 ❯❯❯ openssl ecparam -out root.pem -name secp384r1 -genkey
 ```
-This will unsurprisingly create a file called `root.pem` which will contain a public-private key pair.
+This will unsurprisingly create a file called `root.pem` which will contain a private key.
 In this example we use the `secp384r1` curve as it has a high security margin (in early 2020) and is widely compatible.
 If you want to explore other options give `openssl ecparam -list_curves` a look for supported curves.
 Anyway, reading this file you'll see something like
 ```
 ❯❯❯ openssl ecparam -in root.pem -text
 ASN1 OID: secp384r1